mkdgs/4p_jstemplate/README.md

 i've made this template engine, with some idea similar to handlebar, but all presentational template logic is in javascript (we have don't need to learn a new template language again) and it's easy to mix html and javascript, like php with html.

-you can reuse your template and define repetitive subpart of it
+you can reuse your template and define repetitive subpart of it.

 in template all data is mapped to a $4p.templateData object and has three method is(), iterate(), v()